The Meal in a Mouthful Savoury Loaf

 You’re running out the door and time is against you.
 You’re well aware that piece of ‘supermarket toast’ isn’t going to sustain you ‘til lunch.
 So what should one do?!
 Easy!
 Throw a slice of this loaf into your toaster, top it with avo and tomato and voila – a meal in a mouthful…or five.

-This recipe is lifted straight from the pages of our eBook 'A Nourishing Morning'.
-It's a favourite of ours and we felt the need to share it with ALL of you.
-It's one of those special recipes that deserves to be out in the world (and recreated and devoured, as often as possible).
+This recipe is a favourite of mine and one that deserves to be out in the world (and recreated and devoured, as often as possible).

 In my view, this loaf is fabulous baked, sliced up, frozen and toasted (under the griller) as I need it (unless of course you've a family around you ready to demolish your culinary masterpiece).
 My favourite combo is avocado, fresh tomato, cracked pepper and sea salt flakes.
 Perfection.
 Having said that, slicing it fresh and eating it as is will satisfy even the fussiest of taste buds.